brightlayer-ui/highcharts/README.md

 # Highcharts Configurations
-This package contains basic configuration settings for HighCharts line, pie, bar, and donut graphs for use with PX Blue.
+This package contains basic support for basic HighCharts line, pie, bar, and donut graphs for use with PX Blue.

 ## Installation
 Install with npm
 ```
-npm install --save @pxblue/visualizations
+npm install --save @pxblue/highcharts
 ```
 or yarn
 ```
-yarn add @pxblue/visualizations
+yarn add @pxblue/highcharts
 ```

 ## Basic Usage
-The fastest way to use these configurations is to load one (or more) of the sample graphs.
+To use this library, import the chart generator functions from the package:

 ```
 import {
-    lineSample,
+    createLineGraph,
-    pieSample,
+    createPieGraph,
-    donutSample,
+    createDonutGraph,
-    barSample
+    createBarGraph
-} from '@pxblue/visualizations/highcharts/samples';
+} from '@pxblue/highcharts';
 ```

 and then use them as placeholders in your application.